durgabhavanikandula/Portfolio/README.md

-It is a porfolio website developed using html
+It is a porfolio website developed using HTML.